Analysis | What’s the Debt Ceiling, and Will the US Raise It?

 4. What’s the issue now?

-The federal debt limit of nearly $31.4 trillion is expected to be reached in a matter of months.
-On Jan.
-13, Treasury Secretary Janet Yellen said her department would begin taking special accounting maneuvers that should avert a crisis until early June.
+The US is bumping up against the current federal debt limit of nearly $31.4 trillion.
+Treasury Secretary Janet Yellen says special accounting maneuvers should avert a crisis until early June.
 These so-called extraordinary measures include withholding regularly scheduled contributions to a federal employee retirement fund and using that money to keep paying debts.
 Once those measures are exhausted, the options get more dire, potentially leading to a partial government shutdown and delays in government payments like Social Security checks.
+Defaulting on debt would “needlessly plunge the country into economic chaos, collapse, and catastrophe while giving our competitors like China an historic boost,” said a spokesman for President Joe Biden.

 Leaders of both major political parties acknowledge that the debt limit must be raised, because the gap between government spending and revenue is so large.
 But many Republicans, who took control of the House of Representatives on Jan.
 3, want to pair a debt limit hike with spending cuts, including potentially to Social Security, Medicare and Medicaid.
-President Joe Biden and most other Democrats have vowed to oppose that idea.
-Both parties agreed to debt limit hikes under Republican President Donald Trump without a fuss.
-But Republicans blame high inflation on spending during Biden’s first two years in office, and some, including the new House speaker, Kevin McCarthy, see the debt limit as a key leverage point.
+“I would like to sit down with all the leaders and especially the president and start having discussions,” said House Speaker Kevin McCarthy, a Republican.
+Senator Joe Manchin of West Virginia, a centrist Democrat, says a possible compromise could involve pairing an increase in the debt ceiling with creation of special commissions to explore reducing overall US debt and shoring up the the Social Security and Medicare trust funds.
+But the Biden administration has said raising the debt ceiling is non-negotiable and shouldn’t be conditioned on any other action.
+Republicans blame high inflation on spending during Biden’s first two years in office.

 Some budget experts and commentators want to abolish the debt ceiling, arguing that the periodic congressional battles over it increases economic uncertainty.
 Supporters of the limit say using it to bargain for spending cuts serves the public interest at a time of historically high debt levels.
 The Obama administration considered but rejected untested ways to circumvent the debt limit, including minting platinum coins and placing them in the Federal Reserve or declaring the debt limit a violation of the 14th Amendment prohibition on questioning federal debt.